 These questions and answers have been prepared so students, instructors, and thesis advisors can better understand iThenticate, how it works, and the role it plays in supporting academic integrity in thesis publications.

 For students, a basic guide to proper quoting, paraphrasing, and citing, with tips on reading an iThenticate report, is available here.

 How iThenticate Works

 iThenticate is a Turnitin product and, as such, uses the same plagiarism-detection method as Turnitin. iThenticate and Turnitin are the industry-leading software programs to check the originality of text against other sources.
-The software identifies text copied verbatim from other published and internet sources that is not properly quoted, or that is patch-written, which is means it is not properly paraphrased.
+The software identifies text copied verbatim from other published and internet sources that is not properly quoted, or that is patch-written, which means it is not properly paraphrased.

 NPS has a license for the software. iThenticate is not perfect, but it is one aid against plagiarism.